CloudNativeSDWAN/cnwan-operator/docs/service_registry.md

 and so on.

-As we said on the main documentation, the CN-WAN Operator currently supports *Google Service Directory* and *etcd*.
+As we said on the main documentation, the CN-WAN Operator currently supports *Google Service Directory*, *etcd* and *AWS Cloud Map*.

 ## Objects